 So of course "The Wrong Son" is all about whether this guy who claims to be Matt is really the missing son or is this young man a devious pretender up to no good, the way he looks at Sarah's cleavage when she leans over in her nightdress certainly causes you to question this.
 But that is not the only mystery served up in "The Wrong Son" as on the day that young Matt disappeared there was this woman on the beach watching Sarah and Jake from a distance.
 For movie fans you can also add the fact Tammy Blanchard plays the part of Sarah's personal assistant.
 So there is certainly some mystery going on in "The Wrong Son" and it delivers a reveal here and there which makes you question what is going on.

 But here is the thing about "The Wrong Son", it reveals one thing about a third of the way through which for fans of these movies will cause them to put two and two together and work out what is going on as well as motives.
 The other thing is that "The Wrong Son" is a movie which is slow paced and whilst it regularly creates atmosphere and drops little reveals it some times feels like it needs a large injection of adrenalin to lift it in those frequent slow moments.

-What this all boils down to is that "The Wrong Son" certainly has some good stuff going on with a decent storyline, some good revelations and a web of intrigue.
+What this all boils down to is that "The Wrong Son" certainly has some good stuff going on with a decent storyline, some good revelations and a good slice of mystery.
 But the movie often feels like it just needed an injection of adrenalin to give it a boost, especially when it comes to the ending.